Teos of Egypt: Betrayal and end

 Knowledge of the final fate of Teos comes from the inscription by a noble called Wennefer, who also participated in Teos's unfortunate expedition as a physician.
 Wennefer was sent by Nectanebo II in search of Teos and managed to have him held by the Persian king Artaxerxes II at Susa.
 Wennefer then had Teos brought back with him in chains to the Egyptian pharaoh.
+Whatever happened to Teos afterwards has been lost to time.